Annual Notices

 Student Attendance

 The District shall abide by and implement student compulsory attendance laws.
-State law requires each child between the ages of six and eighteen residing in the District to be in school attendance (religious holidays excepted) unless he/she:
+State law requires each child between the ages of six and eighteen residing in the District to be in school attendance (religious holidays excepted) unless they:

-Is excused temporarily for physical or mental reasons;
+- Are excused temporarily for physical or mental reasons;

--
+- Have graduated;

-Has been authorized to attend an alternative educational program;
+- Have been authorized to attend an alternative educational program;

 Any violator of the compulsory school attendance law shall be subject to penalties outlined in state law.